vinayak-gcc/vinayak-gcc/README.md

 ### Hi 👋 , I am Vinayak Pathak
-I am a FullStack Web Developer from Vadodara, Gujarat.
+I am a FullStack Web Developer from Vadodara, Gujarat, India .
 - 🔭 I’m currently working on a React project
 - 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on projects or get a good job.